“La Limosna” (The Alms) by Horatio Sanguinetti, Julio Jaramillo, English translation of lyrics

 Toda la vida, te esperaré y serás mi gran amor.

-Continue reading ““Te Esperaré” by Julio Jaramillo, English translation of lyrics”
+Continue reading ““Te Esperaré” (I Will Wait For You) by Julio Jaramillo, English translation”

 “Rondando Tu Esquina” by Enrique Cadícamo (sung by Julio Jaramillo), English translation of lyrics